JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 It seems like *everyone* has been traveling to Europe a lot in the past decade.
 With headlines like [“Overtourism in Europe’s historic cities sparks backlash”](https://www.theguardian.com/world/2020/jan/25/overtourism-in-europe-historic-cities-sparks-backlash)(The Guardian) and [“Should You Visit These Beautiful European Destinations Suffering From Overtourism?](https://www.forbes.com/sites/ceciliarodriguez/2020/01/30/to-go-or-not-to-go-to-these-beautiful-european-places/#657e49fa29e4)(Forbes), it seems like Europe is crumbling under an unsustainable rise in tourism.
 But, is it true?
 It also seems like the econonmic health of Europe has never been better.
 But is *that* true?
 And are these two phenonemna related?

-Do the numbers match the stories?
-If so, why is there a change?
-I also assume that not all European countries are in the fiscal shape to attract more tourists, and not everyone has the means to travel.
-So, I decided to look into the GDP of a country, specifically the rate of change of GDP, and how that relates to the rate of change of incoming tourists to a country, as well as outgoing tourists from a country.
+I decided to look into the GDP of a country, specifically the rate of change of GDP, and how that relates to the rate of change of incoming tourists to a country, as well as outgoing tourists from a country.

 ## The Questions